Samsung's HW-MS750 offers decent performance but costs too much

-When it was released in 2016, the Samsung HW-K950 ($1,199.99 at Crutchfield) was a bit of a surprise.
+When it was released in 2016, the Samsung HW-K950 was a bit of a surprise.
 Not only was it the most "affordable" Atmos sound bar on the market to that point, it also sounded fantastic.

 The Samsung audio lab, which designed that product, didn't have as large a hand in the HW-MS750 reviewed here.
 That might help explain its much less impressive sound.